nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Notice the signature of `CommandParser#getInternalParser()`: this method returns an `ApplicativeParser<ApplicativeParser<LogicCommand>>`.
 The nested `ApplicativeParser` is necessary in this case - the first level will parse the command prefix, and returns a combinator dedicated to parse the particular command identified by the prefix.
 The remaining input is then piped to the second level (the combinator returned before) to construct the command.

 This implementation allows us to fail early and report errors if the prefix does not represent any command, or quickly parse the command without having to try multiple alternatives.

+### Storage

+#### Represent inheritance relationship

+`Task` and its subclasses have can be converted from and to JSON format using `JsonAdoptedXYZ` (`XYZ` is a placeholder for the specific task name e.g., `Todo`).

+We need to translate the inheritance relationship between `Task` and its subclasses from and to JSON.
+The current implementation uses 2 annotations (from the Jackson library), `@JsonTypeInfo` and `@JsonSubTypes` to solve this.

+One downside of this implementation is that `JsonAdoptedTask` must know all of its subclasses, which increases coupling.
+However, after considering another alternative (manually setup the json parser), this seems to be the most suitable implementation for the current scale of the project.
+The increase in coupling is compensated by the ease of implementation.

 ### \[Proposed\] Undo/redo feature